Marwa-Rashad/Git-TrendingRepos/README.md

 # TrendingRepos
 This is a a small webapp that lists the most starred Github repos that were created in the last 30 days.
+It uses the Github API.

 ## Getting Started
 Make sure you have the Angular CLI installed globally and npm packages.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.
+Bootstrap 4 is used in the views.

 Run `npm i` to install dependencies.